 We booked an ATV tour to have some adventure while exploring South Iceland.
 And we couldn’t have done better.
 Driving through the streams was like no other.
 The ATV scenery was amazing, a great way to see different areas in the region, enjoy the black sand beach while having the wind in your hair.
 There was a stop at the famous plane wreck at Sólheimasandur, you really have a feeling you are on another planet.
 So don’t waste money on trips to Mars if you can have it all and much more in Iceland.

 Stay at Skaftafell Camping

 We arrived super late as our day was filled with activities.
-The camping offers clean showers, washing machines, restrooms and sinks for washing the dishes.
-Campground is spacious so it can be even fun getting along with other campers.
+The camping offers clean showers, washing machines, restrooms, and sinks for washing the dishes.
+The campground is spacious so it can be even fun getting along with other campers.
 That evening it was pouring down rain, so we ended up cooking our dinner inside the KuKu campervan.
 The campground in Skaftafell is open all year round which is perfect for winter season travelers.

 Day 3 - Jökulsárlón and Diamond beach

 We woke up early in the morning and hit the road with our Kuku campervan.
 It was misty and snowy, perfect weather to visit Iceland’s most famous glacier lagoon.
 Jökulsárlón is filled with spectacular, glistening blue icebergs drifting out to sea.
 You’ll be wowed by the wondrous ice sculptures as they spin in the changing light; you can also scout for seals in the lagoon and take a boat trip if you fancy.
 This place is beyond all expectations, no wonder it’s a must when in Iceland.

 Stop at Diamond Beach.

 Just next to Jökulsárlón there is another treasure called Diamond beach.
 The contrast between white icebergs and the black sand beach is unbelievable.